 When do you cancel surgery?

-So what are some of the conditions that might result in a case being cancelled?
+So what are some of the conditions that might result in a case being canceled?
 I'll often get calls from patients a day or two prior to their surgery saying that they have a cold or sore throat.
-I think it's great that our patients are comfortatble with our office, checking in to be sure.
-Our policy is that when it comes to surgery, we're a team (doctor, staff and patient).
-And there's no dumb questions.
+I think it's great that our patients are comfortable with our office, checking in to be sure.
+Our policy is that when it comes to surgery, we're a team (doctor, staff, and patient).
+And there are no dumb questions.
 With a cold or sore throat (with the exception of strep throat) the case goes.

 Eating food or liquids within 6 hours of performing the case?
-Case is cancelled for sure.
-Every surgeon has seen a case where the stomach contents are aspirated ultimately resulting in aspiration pneumonia.
+The case is canceled for sure.
+Every surgeon has seen a case where the stomach contents are aspirated, ultimately resulting in aspiration pneumonia.
 In elective surgeries, that's just a problem you can avoid.

 Jeffrey A. Oster, DPM